When you buy a product through a link on our site, we may earn a commission. Learn More.

 When it comes to the very best charcoal grills, it really comes down to the person using it.
 There’s no one, single best grill in the world.
 There are some that are great for travel, others that you will want to set up as your permanent outdoor kitchen in the backyard.
 Maybe you like to host big blowouts, cooking for ten or twenty people at a time, or perhaps you’re more than happy to simply flip a few patties for the family now and then.
 The best charcoal grills are going to be the ones that meet your needs, whatever those needs may be.

 Size is actually going to be your major first concern when selecting a grill.
 You might think “the bigger the better,” because you can always cook a small meal on a big unit, but consider how much charcoal it’s going to take to heat a full-sized grill with five hundred-plus square inches of cooking space.
 That’s a lot of wasted coal to heat up just a couple of burgers.
 If you’re looking for a camping grill then, again, the additional size is going to be a drawback, making it more difficult to transport.
-Bigger is better if we’re talking about the best charcoal grills for Thanksgiving and family reunions, but a portable grill may suit you better otherwise.
+Bigger is better if we’re talking about tailgate grills, combo grills, or the best charcoal grills for Thanksgiving and family reunions, but a portable grill or two burner grill may suit you better otherwise.

 Vents are kind of a big deal when you’re shopping for a new charcoal grill.
 Letting the air flow through your coals will help you to maintain a high heat for burgers and steaks, but slow-roasted pork, barbecue, and smoking demand a lower temperature, which can be controlled by shutting vents off to limit airflow.
 If the vents are poorly-sealed, leaky, or difficult to operate, you’re not going to get the cook you’re after.